 The forgivable loans program is tied to payroll costs and covers employees earning up to $100,000 per year.
-You can apply for 2.5 times your cost of payroll, and the funds are meant to be used for payroll and other operational expenses between the timeframe of February 15 and June 30, 2020.
+You can apply for 2.5 times your cost of payroll.
+The funds must go towards payroll and other operational expenses between February 15 and June 30, 2020.

-- The loan is used to cover payroll costs, mortgage interest, rent, and utility costs over the 8-week period.
+- You use the loan to cover payroll costs, mortgage interest, rent, and utility costs over the 8-week period.

 You can apply for the program through any lender approved by the Small Business Administration, and you can find one of those lenders by using the SBA’s Lender Match Tool.